eProsima-Private/AML-Tools/docs/rst/tutorials/parallelize_aml_training_with_aml_ip.rst

     the system can handle datasets of any size without needing to load all images into memory simultaneously.

     The generator retrieves the next image of a specific class from the dataset.
-    It has the following parameters
+    It has the following parameters:

         * target_digit: The class (0-9) to retrieve or to avoid.
         * complement: Whether to get the class of interest or the rest of the classes.

     It returns a tuple (digit_data, label, index), where:

-         - digit_data is the list of pixel values for the target image.
+        * digit_data is the list of pixel values for the target image.
-         - label is the image label (same as target_digit).
+        * label is the image label (same as target_digit).
-         - index is the position of the image in the dataset.
+        * index is the position of the image in the dataset.

 .. _processing_aml_results: